 Isaan is known for its entomological cuisine and this is the spot to try a deep-fried waterbug or silkworm if you feel so inclined.

-PS.
-Just a few kilometres further on is the Pakthongchai Silk Weaving Village.
-Also definitely worth a visit.
+Just a few kilometres further on is the Pakthongchai Silk Weaving Village, which is also well worth a visit.
 Once again I’m reminded of just how implausible silk is coming from the humble silk worm.
-Extraordinary.
+It’s extraordinary.
 For genuine handmade silk products look for lumps, bumps and imperfections in the fabric.
 Nothing in nature is perfect.
 Embrace the flaws.

 Adam travelled as a guest of the Tourism Authority of Thailand.